 Exploring 3rd Grade Reading Levels in Your Schools

-The Florida Gap Map brings together the important work of the Florida Prosperity Initiative and the Business Alliance for Early Learning.
+The Florida Gap Map brings together the important work of the Florida Prosperity Project and the Florida Business Alliance for Early Learning Project.
 This online tool gives business and community leaders throughout Florida important information on the schools in their community.

-The Florida Gap Map provides the poverty rate for children under 18 in each zip code as well as identifying the public elementary schools in each zip code.
-The Florida Gap Map also shows the *Department of Education Florida Standards Assessments for the 2018-19 school year, identifying how many children at each school were not able to pass the 3rd Grade Reading assessment with a Level 3 or higher.
+The Florida Gap Map provides the poverty rate for children under 18 and under 12 in each zip code and identifies the public elementary schools in each zip code.
+The Florida Gap Map also shows the *Department of Education Florida Standards Assessments for the 2018-19 school year, identifying how many children at each school were not able to pass the 3rd Grade Reading Assessment with a Level 3 or higher.

 We want to put a focus on what we can do at the school level, the zip code level and the community level to help our kids.
 We can change the trajectory of what’s going to happen in these kids’ lives.Mark Wilson